Fayaz-246/void-base/README.md

 - Uhh idk tbh its just a normal base 🤷

 * Also there might be some errors but it works, notably the <>.name does not exist on `ApplicationCommandDataResolvable` :p.
-If you fix it, make a PR :D
+If you fix it, make a PR :D `[ Currently using @ts-expect-error to bypass this but this isn't gud practice and idk what to do ;-; ]`

 <h2>How To Use</h2>